 Section 8.
 Regulations

-The commissioner may adopt regulations regulating pharmacy benefit managers that not inconsistent with this Act.
+The commissioner may adopt regulations regulating pharmacy benefit managers that are not inconsistent with this Act.

 Drafting Note: This Act is primarily intended to establish licensing standards for pharmacy benefit managers (PBMs).
-A number of states have enacted statutes or made suggestions that extend into the regulation of pharmacy benefit manager business practices.
+A number of states have enacted statutes or made suggestions that extend into the regulation of PBM business practices.
 The provisions below, which are followed by citations to state law where applicable, provide topic areas that states pursuing this Act may wish to consider in their proposed legislation:

 (1) PBM network adequacy (Ark.
 Code 23-92-505 and Okla.
 Stat.
 36-6961) (Also, see provisions in the Health Carrier Prescription Drug Benefit Management Model Act (#22) and the Health Benefit Plan Network Access and Adequacy Model Act (#74));